jason-zhuo/jason-zhuo.github.io/about/index.md

 ##1.Introduction
-####I’m a Ph.D. student from School of Computer Science and Engineering in University of Electronic Science and Technology of China (UESTC), supervised by Prof. Xiaosong Zhang and Prof. Jingzhong Zhang.
+####I’m a Ph.D. student and a CCF student member from School of Computer Science and Engineering in University of Electronic Science and Technology of China (UESTC), supervised by Prof. Xiaosong Zhang and Prof. Jingzhong Zhang.
 I was an undergraduate at UESTC from 2009 to 2013.
 And before that, I spent three great years in No.7 high school in Chengdu.

 ##2.Research Interests